jacebenson/cedar/docs/docs/contributing-overview.md

 ## What should I work on?

 Even if you know the mechanics, it’s hard to get started without a starting place.
 Our best advice is this — dive into the Cedar Tutorial, read the docs, and build your own experiment with Cedar.
 Along the way, you’ll find typos, out-of-date (or missing) documentation, code that could work better, or even opportunities for improving and adding features.
 You’ll be engaging in the Forums and Chat and developing a feel for priorities and needs.
-This way, you’ll naturally follow your own interests and sooner than later intersect “things you’re interested in” + “ways to help improve Redwood”.
+This way, you’ll naturally follow your own interests and sooner than later intersect “things you’re interested in” + “ways to help improve Cedar”.

 There are other more direct ways to get started as well, which are outlined below.